Residency Program Overview

 The first two years are focused on the core elements of pathology.
 The first year is primarily anatomic pathology which comprises 9 or 10 months of this year, the remainder being clinical pathology.
 Conversely, during the second year the resident rotates for 9 or 10 months in clinical pathology rotations, the remainder spent in anatomic pathology rotations.
 By the end of the first two years, residents are exposed to the core areas of anatomic and clinical pathology, allowing for considered decision-making in thinking about subspecialization and future fellowships.
 The third and fourth years are mixed including anatomic and clinical pathology rotations, specialty rotations such as neuropathology, and electives.

 In anatomic pathology, residents have early exposure to the autopsy service, which provides the study foundations of gross and histologic pathology.
 Biweekly autopsy conferences and monthly formal resident presentations enhance opportunities for learning.
-After an initial orientation during the first two months of the residency, the remainder of the surgical pathology rotations are structured in two-week subspecialty blocks, allowing for concentrated study by organ system.
-Cedars-Sinai provides a wide variety of specimens, extensive frozen section experience and a large subspecialized and available faculty.
+After an initial orientation during the first two months of the residency, the remainder of the surgical pathology rotations at Cedars-Sinai are structured in two-week subspecialty blocks, allowing for concentrated study by organ system.
+The Veteran Affairs Greater Los Angeles Health System’s (VAGLAHS) surgical pathology rotations are organized as generalized signout.
+The program provides a wide variety of specimens, extensive frozen section experience and a large subspecialized and available faculty.
 Cytopathology includes Gyn, non-Gyn and FNA specimens, and residents gain further experience by attending and giving cytology conferences.

 Clinical pathology provides intensive experience in all subspecialty areas, with concentrated time during the second year.
 The curriculum focuses on the role of the pathologist as a clinical consultant, with residents making rounds, examining patients, and performing procedures, such as bone marrow biopsies and therapeutic apheresis.
 Molecular pathology and cytogenetics are coordinated with Medical Genetics.
 Laboratory management and informatics are included in the core rotations.
 The faculty includes specialists in all areas of clinical pathology.